Strategy / AEO / GEO / SEO

 GEO Amplification

-The third layer amplifies your visibility across generative AI platforms by building the citation signals, monitoring AI outputs, and optimising recommendation patterns that determine how prominently your brand appears in AI-generated responses.
+The third layer amplifies your visibility across generative AI platforms.
+It builds citation signals and monitors AI outputs.
+It also optimises the recommendation patterns that decide how prominently your brand appears in AI-generated responses.

-The amplification effect: GEO does not replace SEO or AEO — it multiplies their impact.
-A brand with strong SEO and AEO that adds GEO amplification will see disproportionately larger gains than a brand that adds GEO without the foundation layers in place.
+The amplification effect: GEO doesn't replace SEO or AEO.
+It multiplies their impact.
+A brand with strong SEO and AEO that adds GEO amplification sees far larger gains than a brand that adds GEO without the foundation layers in place.

 Case Study: How AI Studio Used the Triple-Engine Framework to Rank #1 on All 4 AI Engines

-The best way to evaluate a framework is to examine its results.
-AI Studio applied the Triple-Engine Framework to its own brand — and the outcomes demonstrate the compounding effect in action.
+The best way to judge a framework is to look at its results.
+AI Studio applied the Triple-Engine Framework to its own brand.
+The outcomes show the compounding effect in action.

 The Starting Position

-Before implementing the full framework, AI Studio had a solid SEO presence but inconsistent AI visibility.
-The brand appeared sporadically in ChatGPT responses, was rarely cited by Perplexity, had limited presence in Google AI Overviews, and was not consistently referenced by Claude.
-This is typical of brands that invest in SEO but have not yet addressed AEO or GEO.
+Before rolling out the full framework, AI Studio had a solid SEO presence but uneven AI visibility.
+The brand appeared now and then in ChatGPT responses.
+It was rarely cited by Perplexity, had limited presence in Google AI Overviews, and wasn't consistently referenced by Claude.
+This is typical of brands that invest in SEO but haven't yet addressed AEO or GEO.

 Layer 1: SEO Foundation (Months 1–3)

 The first phase focused on strengthening the SEO foundation.
-This included a comprehensive technical audit, Core Web Vitals optimization, internal linking restructuring, and the creation of deep content clusters around core topics: AEO, GEO, SEO, and integrated search strategy.
-The goal was not just to rank for keywords, but to build the topical authority and domain signals that AI models would later reference.
+This included a full technical audit, Core Web Vitals optimization, and internal linking restructuring.
+We also built deep content clusters around core topics: AEO, GEO, SEO, and integrated search strategy.
+The goal wasn't just to rank for keywords.
+It was to build the topical authority and domain signals that AI models would later reference.

 Layer 2: AEO Optimization (Months 3–6)

 The second phase layered in AEO optimization.
-AI Studio implemented advanced schema markup across its entire site — including Organisation, Service, FAQ, Article, and custom entity schemas.
-Entity authority was built through consistent presence in industry directories, knowledge base contributions, and authoritative content publications.
-Content was restructured for AI citation: clear definitions, question-and-answer formats, and comparison frameworks that AI models could extract and reference.
+AI Studio added advanced schema markup across its entire site, including Organisation, Service, FAQ, Article, and custom entity schemas.
+We built entity authority through steady presence in industry directories, knowledge base contributions, and authoritative content publications.
+We also restructured content for AI citation: clear definitions, question-and-answer formats, and comparison frameworks.
+AI models could pull from and reference these.

-Within 90 days of beginning AEO optimization, AI Studio achieved measurable citations on ChatGPT and Perplexity.
-By month 6, the brand was being cited consistently across both platforms when users asked about AEO agencies, AI search optimization, and related topics.
+Within 90 days of starting AEO optimization, AI Studio earned measurable citations on ChatGPT and Perplexity.
+By month 6, the brand was cited consistently across both platforms when users asked about AEO agencies, AI search optimization, and related topics.

 Layer 3: GEO Amplification (Months 6–12)

 The third phase added GEO amplification.
-Citation signals were built proactively through strategic brand mentions, industry expert references, and review optimization.
-AI platform outputs were monitored weekly, with content and signal strategies adjusted based on observed citation patterns.
-AI Share of Voice was tracked against key competitors.
+We built citation signals proactively through strategic brand mentions, industry expert references, and review optimization.
+We monitored AI platform outputs weekly, adjusting content and signal strategies based on the citation patterns we saw.
+We also tracked AI Share of Voice against key competitors.

 The Result

-This case study demonstrates a critical principle: the Triple-Engine Framework delivers results that no single engine can achieve alone.
-SEO built the authority foundation, AEO made the brand citable, and GEO amplified the results across every AI platform.
+This case study shows a key principle: the Triple-Engine Framework delivers results that no single engine can achieve alone.
+SEO built the authority foundation.
+AEO made the brand citable.
+GEO amplified the results across every AI platform.

 Implementation Roadmap: Months 1–12

-Implementing the Triple-Engine Framework is not an overnight process.
-It follows a structured 12-month roadmap designed to build each layer in the correct sequence.
+Rolling out the Triple-Engine Framework doesn't happen overnight.
+It follows a structured 12-month roadmap built to add each layer in the right order.
 Here is what each phase looks like.

 Months 1–3: Foundation Phase